avaspataru/SHAP-Value-Plotting-for-CRISPR-tools/README.md

 python plotfrompickle.py --file pickleFileName
 ```

-Where the pickleFileName must be a pickle file in the current directory (results) and contain two pickles (one with the SHAP values and one with the data).
+Where the pickleFileName must be a pickle file in the results directory and contain two pickles (one with the SHAP values and one with the data).
 These files are produced automatically by the shapleyvals.py script.

 The plot will appear on the screen.